Homepage > Journal > User stories vs. Use cases in application design

 A user story is "a short and simple description of functionality, told from the perspective of the person, usually the user or client of the system, who needs a given functionality" (Cohn, 2010).

-An example user story scheme looks like this:
+An example of a user story template looks like this:

 "As <user type> I want <a goal>, so <a reason>."